ajsmth/react-native-pager/README.md

+# Using Renimated 2?

+I've implemented a similar pager component for that: https://github.com/ajsmth/pager-rn

 # Looking for maintainer(s)!

 Unforunately I'm no longer able to keep up with this library - please reach out if anyone is interested in helping keep this up to date and give it some love!